 Why?
 She simply doesn’t know what «ethnic» means to us.
-She doesn’t know that the late Vlassis G. Rassias, YSEE’s secretary, was the author of the first Hellenic book against nationalism in Greece (1996), in which he defined ethnic identity on the grounds of virtue system, language, and ethos.
-That neo-Nazis and nationalists in Greece misuse the indigenous Hellenic culture for their propaganda, that the YSEE opposes political monotheism (nationalism, internationalism etc.) or that it is considered to be «anti-fascist» (Kolonaki-Press) or that some of us receive death threats from nationalists due to our effort to protect our culture against the abusive ideologies of political monotheism.
+She doesn’t know that the late Vlassis G. Rassias, YSEE’s co-founder and General secretary, was the author of the first Hellenic book against nationalism in Greece (Ethnos, ethnismos, ethnokratos, ethnikismos.
+Athens 1996), in which he defined ethnic identity on the grounds of virtue system, language, and ethos.
+She neither knows nor cares that neo-Nazis and nationalists in Greece abuse indigenous Hellenic culture for their propaganda just as she does.
+That the YSEE opposes political monotheism (conservatism, liberalism, nationalism, internationalism) or that it is considered «anti-fascist» (Kolonaki-Press).
+That some of us have received death threats from nationalists due to our effort to defend our ways against the abusive ideologies of political monotheism.

 «The Hellenic tradition is, like any other ethnic tradition, only accountable to itself and does not depend on what others think about it.»